JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/list/search_list_element.rst

 ------

 - **List** - The input list.
-- **Search** - A value to search for.This value being of the same data type as the input list.
+- **Search** - A value to search for.
+This value being of the same data type as the input list.

 Outputs
 -------

 - **First Index**
-    The index where the value first appeared in the list.So if the input list is [1,2,3,2] and we are searching for 2 then the First Index will be 1 because this is the index where the number 2 first appeared.
+    The index where the value first appeared in the list.
+So if the input list is [1,2,3,2] and we are searching for 2 then the First Index will be 1 because this is the index where the number 2 first appeared.